lkzhao/PokeBot/README.md

 # PokeBot
-A Pokemon Go bot app based on python that can do the following things:
+A Pokemon Go bot app based on python that can do following things:

 1. Walk as you & starts at any location
 2. Catch Pokemons
 3. Search PokeStops